 To make the soup:

-- Add the beets to the stock, bring to a boil and simmer 20 minutes or until the tip of a sharp knife slides into the beets with some resistance.
+- Add the beets to the reserved broth, bring to a boil and simmer 20 minutes or until the tip of a sharp knife slides into the beets with some resistance.
 Remove the beets from the soup pot and transfer to a plate to cool.

-- Add the carrots, cabbage, potatoes and onions to the stock, bring back to a boil and reduce the heat to simmer.
-Cook 15-20 minutes.
+- Add the carrots, cabbage, potatoes and onions to the stock, bring back to a boil; then reduce the heat to simmer, cover and cook 15 minutes.

-- While the vegetables are cooking grate the cooled beets.
-I used the large grate attachment to my food processor to grate them.
-When the vegetables are tender add the beets and meat to the stock with the tomato puree, sugar and salt.
-Simmer for 10 minutes and serve immediately.
+- While the vegetables are cooking grate the cooled beets using either a box grater or a food processor with the large grate attachment.
+When the vegetables are fork-tender, add the beets and chopped meat to the stock with the tomato puree, sugar and salt.
+Simmer for 10 minutes.
+Stir in the chopped dill and continue to simmer another 5 minutes.
+Taste and adjust the seasoning if necessary.

-- To serve, pour soup into shallow bowls, top with 1 tablespoon sour cream and a sprinkling of the dill.
-Accompany each serving with a lemon wedge.
+- To serve, pour soup into shallow bowls, top with 1 tablespoon sour cream and a sprig of the dill.
+Accompany each serving with a lemon wedge to squeeze over their serving.

 Notes

-The soup stock can be made earlier and put in the refrigerator to allow any accumulated fat to surface, harden and be removed.
+- The soup broth can be made earlier and refrigerated to allow any accumulated fat to surface, harden and be removed.

 Pat